By Naomi C. Dowling

 Cadmus, a little village in the interior of Dover township, was first named Hamburg.
 When Frank Potts planned to build a two-story building, he changed the name to Cadmus.
 At one time it was a busy little village, having a cheese factory, creamery, Grange Hall, two stores, school house, post office, church and depot, as the Lake Shore and Michigan Railroad built a railroad through the village in 1844.

-Clayton lies partly in Dover Township that Main street divides the township east side Dover, west side Hudson.
-Clayton was once a thriving town of 1,000 inhabitants, three factories and several blourishing business places.
+Clayton lies partly in Dover Township, that Main street divides the township east side Dover, west side Hudson.
+Clayton was once a thriving town of 1,000 inhabitants, three factories and several flourishing business places.
 It was linked with Cadmus for many years as the Presbyterian Churches were sister churches, both having the same minister, Rev. Paul Shepherd.

 Now Clayton has but few business places.
 The New York Central Railroad, which bought out the Lake Shore and Michigan many years ago, made the first run through Clayton in July 4, 1844, going from Toledo to Elkhart.
 Now the railroad tracks have all been taken up west of Clayton, but trains continue to run from Toledo to Clayton, Clayton being the last stop west in the fall of 1968.